Facts of Benito Juárez, Tlaxcala

 The number of men aged 3 and above who speak an indigenous language is 4.

-In this area, there are 0 women who speak an indigenous language and do not speak Spanish.
+The number of women over 3 years old who speak an indigenous language and do not speak Spanish is 0 in this region.

-The majority of men aged 3 and over who speak an indigenous language and do not speak Spanish are concentrated in rural areas, with a total of 0 throughout the region.
+In the town of Benito Juárez, 0 men aged 3 years and older were registered who speak an indigenous language and do not speak Spanish.

-In Benito Juárez, there are 8 people aged 3 years and older who speak some indigenous language and also speak Spanish.
+Throughout the country, 8 people aged 3 and older speak some indigenous language and Spanish.

-The number of men who speak an indigenous language and Spanish in this area is 4.
+There are 4 women aged 3 years or older who speak an indigenous language and Spanish in this region.

-The population of Benito Juárez aged 5 and over who speak an indigenous language and also speak Spanish is 8 people.
+The number of people aged 5 and over who speak an indigenous language and do not speak Spanish is 0.

 The number of indigenous census households in the area is 27, according to census data.